akhhanna20/python-programming-test/lessons/06ObjectOrientedProgrammingOOPinPython.md

 ## Overview

-Deep dive into the concepts of OOP with Python
+Comprehensive exploration of OOP principles in Python with practical real-world applications.

 ## Learning Objectives

-- Create and utilize classes and objects
+- Design and implement classes and objects to represent real-world entities.
-- Understand inheritance and polymorphism
+- Understand and utilize inheritance and polymorphism to simplify complex designs.
+- Apply OOP concepts to enhance large-scale software solutions.

 ## Topics Covered

 - Classes and Objects
 - Inheritance
 - Polymorphism
+- Real-world Analogies

 ## Status

-pending
+complete

 ## Subsections